danchoi/twim/README.markdown

     twim

 This will invoke vim, where you can compose your tweet.
 Look at the Vim status line to see how many characters you have left before reaching the character limit.

+To post the tweet, exit vim with `:wq`.
+To abort, exit with `:q!`.

-If you paste or type in a long URL, `twim` can convert it into a TinyURL.
+If you paste or type in a long URL, `twim` can condense it into a TinyURL.
 Just put the cursor somewhere on the URL and type

     <Leader>,